shawnr/practical-javascript-2-webapps/application-architecture/project-application-architecture.md

 # Project: Application Architecture and Refactoring Practice
-This project provides you with a working weather application that can be improved through refactoring.
+The [Refactoring Practice project repository](https://github.com/suwebdev/wats4000-refactoring) provides you with a working weather application that can be improved through refactoring.
 The weather app uses three major views: City Search, Current Weather, and 5 Day Forecast.
 Users can search for their city and then view weather data.
 The weather data is requested from the [OpenWeatherMap.org API](https://openweathermap.org/), which